The best hotels in Garden Route

 In Knysna, avoid the cheaper options on the hillside above town if lagoon access matters to you. what's listed as '10 minutes to the Waterfront' is actually a steep uphill return that kills the vibe after dinner.
 Stay in Town Centre or Sparrebosch, where the $160+/night options give you what you're actually paying for.

-Garden Route's best neighborhoods
+Garden Route's best hotel regions

 If you only have a week, base yourself in Wilderness or Knysna. they sit near the geographic middle and give you quick access to both the Tsitsikamma forests and Mossel Bay.
 Plettenberg Bay is worth the extra drive if you're splurging on luxury.